angrymarker/BardMac-sicPlayer/README.md

 ### 📦 Building binaries

-To make this a standalone install py2app with pip and then run in terminal:
+To make this a standalone install py2app with pip and then run in terminal :
 ```bash
 python3 setup.py py2app
 ```